planetlabs/gpq/readme.md

 The `--input-primary-column` argument can be used to provide a primary geometry column name when reading Parquet files without "geo" metadata (defaults to `geometry`).

-The `--compression` argument can be used to control the compression codec used when writing GeoParquet.
-See `gpq convert --help` for the available options.
+The `--output-compression` argument can be used to control the compression codec used when writing GeoParquet.

+See `gpq convert --help` for a full list of available options.

 ### describe